 Using CSJ’s Conference Room (“Peace Room”) and the CSJ Commons

-CSJ uses its 22 vans to get Georgetown students, faculty and staff to community-based partners around the DC-MD-VA area every day.
+CSJ uses its fleet of vans to get Georgetown students, faculty and staff to community-based partners around the DC-MD-VA area every day.
 Vans can also be requested by any department, program, or unit that has access to benefits.
 CSJ vans are ideal for a class trip, student organization service project, or residence hall outing.

 Read information about CSJ’s van policies and pricing.
 We recommend that a request for a van be submitted at least two weeks prior to the requested date.
 During peak hours, no more than five vans will be assigned to a single group.
 There are additional fines for not adhering to van policies.
 All drivers must be van authorized by the Office of Risk Management, a process which can take 1-2 weeks depending on the driver’s licensing state.
 Learn more information about CSJ vans, including the reservation request process and van authorization process.